Marketplace

 Browse

-Filter rail on the left (category, style/vibe, language, turnaround, price), hero stats, a Spotlight rail of top creators (4.8★+ with 25+ completed jobs), then a grid of everyone else.
+Filter rail on the left (category, style/vibe, language, turnaround, price), hero stats, a Spotlight rail of top creators (≥ 4.8★ with ≥ 25 completed jobs in any role), then a grid of everyone else.
 Each card shows role, rating, jobs completed, rate, and — for voice actors — a mini-waveform demo or filmstrip preview.

 Categories